|

 Chicken With Spinach and Mushrooms

-Rich, creamy chicken with spinach and mushrooms is the ultimate comfort food that takes only about 30 minutes to prepare.
-It features boneless, skinless chicken, baby Bella mushrooms, and spinach smothered in a flavorful cream sauce.
-And that rich, creamy sauce is surprisingly healthy, thanks to Greek yogurt.
+Rich, creamy Chicken with Spinach and Mushrooms is the ultimate comfort food recipe that takes about 30 minutes to prepare and is ideal for busy weeknights.
+It features boneless, skinless chicken, baby Bella mushrooms, spinach, garlic, and leeks smothered in a flavorful and surprisingly healthy Greek yogurt-based cream sauce.

-I cook with boneless, skinless chicken breasts or thighs a LOT.
-They're always a good go-to for a quick meal, whether you add them to soups like Creamy Chicken and Corn Chowder, cook them with rice and aromatic seasonings in Easy Chicken Biryani, or shred them up for Chicken, Berry, and Brown Rice Bowls.
+Boneless, skinless chicken is always a good go-to for a quick meal, whether you use it as a base for soups like Creamy Chicken and Corn Chowder, cook it with rice and aromatic seasonings in Easy Chicken Biryani, or shred leftovers and use it in Chicken, Berry, and Brown Rice Bowls.

 ingredients for chicken with spinach and mushrooms